huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

 * `extend_param` - (Optional, Map, ForceNew) Extended parameter.
 Changing this parameter will create a new resource.
 Availiable keys :

+  * `agency_name` - Specifies the agency name to provide temporary credentials for CCE node to access other cloud services.
   * `alpha.cce/NodeImageID` - This parameter is required when a custom image is used to create a BMS node.
   * `dockerBaseSize` - The available disk space of a single docker container on the node in device mapper mode.
   * `DockerLVMConfigOverride` - Docker data disk configurations.
 The following is an example default configuration:

 ```hcl
   extend_param = {
     DockerLVMConfigOverride = "dockerThinpool=vgpaas/90%VG;kubernetesLV=vgpaas/10%VG;diskType=evs;lvType=linear"